shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/16/solution/README.md

-# Make Balances Module Generic
+# Make System Pallet Generic

-TODO
+You can find the solution to the previous step here.